-Utility costs for the year ended December 31, 2018 amounted to \$10.0 million or 7.9% of revenue compared to \$9.9 million or 9.1% of revenue for the year ended December 31, 2017.
-As a percentage of operating revenues and on a per suite basis, utility costs have decreased over last year.
+Utility costs for the year ended December 31, 2019 amounted to \$10.7 million or 7.4% of revenue compared to \$10.0 million or 7.9% of revenue for the year ended December 31, 2018.
+As a percentage of operating revenues and on a per suite basis, utility costs have decreased over last year despite higher rates for electricity, gas and water.

-Across the entire portfolio, the hydro sub-metering initiative reduced electricity costs by 25.4%, or \$1.25 million for the year.
-At December 31, 2018, the REIT had 7,708 suites that had the capability to submeter hydro in order to recover the cost.
-Of the 7,708 suites that have the infrastructure in place, 6,161 suites were on hydro extra leases whereby the REIT is recovering the cost from the tenant.
-This represents approximately 80% of the submetered suites or approximately 66% of the total portfolio.
-The REIT currently has submetering in place for approximately 83% of the suites within the portfolio and plans on continuing to roll this program out to new properties as they are acquired.
+Across the entire portfolio, the hydro sub-metering initiative reduced electricity costs by 26.2%, or \$1.3 million for the year.
+At December 31, 2019, the REIT had approximately 83% of its portfolio (8,480 suites) that had the capability to submeter hydro in order to recover the cost.
+Of the 8,480 suites that have the infrastructure in place, 6,935 suites were on hydro extra leases whereby the REIT is recovering the cost from the tenant, which represents approximately 68% of the total portfolio.
+The REIT plans on continuing to roll this program out to new properties as they are acquired.